-In 2008, as a result of depreciation of revalued assets, revaluation reserve was reduced by LTL 1,019 thousand (2007: LTL 1,080 thousand), whereas the retained result for the year then ended was increased by the same amount.
-Revaluation reserve was increased by the amount of LTL 145 thousand of deferred income tax as a result of deprecation of revalued assets and decreased by the amount of LTL 340 thousand of deferred income tax due to changes in tax rates.
-The above mentioned amounts were disclosed in the statement of changes in equity.
+In 2010, as a result of depreciation of revalued assets, revaluation reserve was decreased by the amount of LTL 1,277 thousand (2009: LTL 1,100 thousand), whereas the retained result for the year then ended was increased by the same amount accordingly.
+The revaluation reserve was increased by the amount of LTL 192 thousand of deferred income tax in relation to depreciation of revalued assets.
+The above mentioned amounts were presented in the statement of comprehensive income (2009: LTL 220 thousand).